Press step to enter this mode. This is where you can edit notes, modulations, gate events or live recordings.

 Multitrack recording allows you to record simultaneously on every MIDI or CV/Gate routed tracks.

-Hold X + Y and press O to arm the mutlitrack recording, press Play Button to start recording.
+Hold X + Y and press O to arm the mutlitrack recording, press to start recording.

 LOOPER RECORDING

-Looper recording will keep adding incoming events to the pattern until O or Play Button is pressed again.
+Looper recording will keep adding incoming events to the pattern until O or is pressed again.
 The new length of the pattern will be set as soon as the recording stops.

-Hold Y and press O to arm the looper recording, press Play Button to start recording.
+Hold Y and press O to arm the looper recording, press to start recording.

-Tip You can activate the "Punch In" option in the record settings to make Hermod+ wait for the first incoming note to start the recording.
+Tip Activate the PUNCH IN option (found in SETTINGS > REC) to make Hermod+ wait for the first incoming note to start recording.

 Pattern edit menu